Oxford English dictionary describes the word Judgement as – ‘the ability to make considered decision or to come to sensible conclusions’.

 Messages like, ‘girls are a burden on parents’, ‘boys don’t cry’, ‘working women don’t make good mothers’, ‘school dropouts are failures’ ‘Only MBAs can run businesses’ or racist statements, can lead us to form limiting beliefs and in turn become judgmental towards people around us.

 They stop us from understanding the other person’s situation and point of view.
 This attitude can distance people from us, lead to lack of trust and stop them from openly communicating and sharing their deeper thoughts and fears.
+This affects our relationships.

 We thus build a wall around us when we become judgmental.

-Being non-judgemental is critical for anyone at work, or in personal life, as a personal quality, to enhance and build lasting relationships, both personally and professionally.
+Being non-judgemental is critical for anyone at work or in personal life; as a personal quality, to enhance and build lasting relationships, both personally and professionally.

 In any helping profession, which covers the entire service industry, for instance, being open to all and not being judgemental is mandatory and a pre-requisite.